srlinuxeurope/DCFPartnerHackathon/docs/nos/srlinux/beginner/26-sr-linux-realtime-monitoring-via-gnmi.md

 You may use :material-router: leaf21 or :material-router: spine21 (or both) for the gNMI connection.

-To test the connection, perform a gNMI get to retrieve the device hostname from the path
+To test the connection, perform a gNMI Get to retrieve the device hostname from the appropriate YANG model path.
+The command should be run from your hackathon instance, where `gnmic` is already installed for you.

 This will allow you to verify connectivity and confirm that you can successfully retrieve operational data from each device.

-/// tab | :material-router: leaf21 `gnmic`
+/// tab | :material-router: leaf21 `gnmic` query

 ``` bash
 gnmic -a clab-srexperts-leaf21:57400 -u admin -p $EVENT_PASSWORD --encoding ASCII --insecure get --path "/system/name/host-name"